0x3333/opus/README.md

 #### OOCD/STLINK

 To use the STLINK probe you must export `PROGRAMMER=STLINK` and provide the OOCD folder with `OOCD_HOME=/home/user/gnu-mcu-eclipse/openocd/latest`.
-You also have to configure the interface and the target, these two can be configured exporting `OOCD_INTERFACE` and `OOCD_TARGET`, they already have default values on `app.mk` file.
+You also have to configure the interface and the target, these two can be configured by exporting `OOCD_INTERFACE` and `OOCD_TARGET`, they already have default values on `app.mk` file.

 #### USB DFU Bootloader

 Opus Framework includes the `dapboot` USB DFU bootloader.
-You can upload firmware using it instead of an external programer or JTAG probe.
+You can upload the firmware using it instead of an external programmer or JTAG probe.

 To use the bootloader, export `PROGRAMMER=BOOTLOADER`.

-To keep make the bootloader wait after powering up, the easiest way is to configure an I/O as a `BUTTON`, then you can easily upload your code.
+To keep making the bootloader wait after powering up, the easiest way is to configure an I/O as a `BUTTON`, then you can easily upload your code.

 To build the bootloader, use the `make boot`.
 Options you can provide(See `app.mk` for examples):